A by-law relating generally to the transaction of the affairs of the Old Ottawa South Community Association Inc.

 27 FINANCIAL ADMINISTRATION

-All cheques or bills of exchange payable to the Association, shall be signed by the Treasurer, or other Officer duly authorized in his/her behalf, and all cheques, bills of exchange or other orders for the payment of money, notes or other evidence of indebtedness issued in the name of the Association, shall be signed by any two of the President, Vice-President, Treasurer or Accountant of the Association or in such manner as shall from time to time be determined by resolution of the Board of Directors and any two of such Officers or agents may endorse notes and drafts for collection on account of the Association through its bankers and endorse notes and cheques for deposit with the Association's bankers for the credit of the Association.
+All cheques or bills of exchange payable to the Association, shall be signed by the Treasurer, or other Officer duly authorized on his/her behalf, and all cheques, bills of exchange or other orders for the payment of money (including payroll), notes or other evidence of indebtedness issued in the name of the Association, shall be signed by two (2) persons, selected from the President Vice-President Treasurer, Chairperson of the Finance Committee (if different than the Treasurer), and Executive Director of the Association (at least one of which persons shall be the President or Vice-President of Chairperson of the Finance Committee),or in such manner as shall from time to time be determined by resolution of the Board of Directors.
+Any two of such Officers or agents may endorse notes and drafts for collection on account of the Association through its bankers and endorse notes and cheques for deposit with the Association's bankers for the credit of the Association.
 Any one of such Officers or agents so appointed may arrange, sign, balance and certify all books and accounts between the Association and the Association's bankers and may receive all paid cheques and vouchers and sign all the Bank's forms or settlement of balances and release or verification slips.

-All expenditures of the Association shall be authorized by the Executive Committee except that in exceptional circumstances, expenditures may be authorized by the signing Officers who shall report shall circumstances to the first meeting of the Executive Committee after the authorization of such expenditures.
+All expenditures of the Association shall be authorized by the Finance Committee except that in exceptional circumstances, expenditures may be authorized by the signing Officers who shall report said circumstances to the first meeting of the Finance Committee after the authorization of such expenditures.

 28 POLITICAL STATUS